amakovskyi/integration_testing_guide/guide/03_TestTypes.md

 ### Feature

+Feature tests works not around single endpoint or controllers, but on specific features.

 It is like testing users stories.
-Do same what your testers going to do :)
+Simulate feature flows as it expected to be used by end user.
+Do the same what your testers going to do :)

 By the fact mostly these tests not needed, as other types of tests covers everything.
 But in cases when it is needed - you will "feel" it.